yuluyan/LuyanSite/content/posts/pretty-colorize/index.md

 The above code generates a color palette shown below.
 Left-click on colors/storage changes the currently selected target item.
 Right-click on colors copies the clicked color to storage.
 Right-click on storage removes the clicked stored color.
 {{< figure src="gPlot.PNG#center" width="500">}}

-Pressing Confirm button will generate a runnable cell that replace the {{< mmaf "Pretty" false >}} placeholder to the selected colors:
+Pressing Confirm button will generate a runnable cell that replace the {{< f "Pretty" mma nolink >}} placeholder to the selected colors:
 {{< figure src="confirm.PNG#center" width="280">}}

 ## ContourPlot